Radio planning, spectrum management, communications electronic warfare, digital cartography & interactive web TV

 ICS designer: radio network planning and analysis from 10kHz to 450 GHz.
 The most complete radioplanning software that exists on the market

-ICS LT is designed to simulate the coverage of all types of radio networks, perform population analysis, coverage analysis and point-to-point profiles.
+ICS LT is designed to simulate the coverage of all types of radio networks, perform population analysis, coverage analysis and Microwave link path budget.